scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    Benchmark of Dask scheduler throughput on TACC *Stampede*.
    Performance is measured by the number of empty ``pass`` tasks that were executed in a second.
-   The scheduler had to lauch 100,000 tasks and the run ended when all tasks had been run.
+   The scheduler had to launch 100,000 tasks and the run ended when all tasks had been run.
    **A** single node with different schedulers; multithreading and multiprocessing are almost indistinguishable from each other.
    **B** multiple nodes with the distributed scheduler and 1 worker process per node.
    **C** multiple nodes with the distributed scheduler and 16 worker processes per node.